 3. Choose the Legal Structure for Your Investment Company

-Next you need to choose a legal structure for your investment company and register it and your business name with the Secretary of State in each state where you operate your business.
+Next you need to choose a business structure for your investment company and register it and your business name with the Secretary of State in each state where you operate your business.

 1) Sole proprietorship